DataDog/sketches-java/README.md

 # sketches-java

-This repo contains Java implementations of the distributed quantile sketch algorithms `DDSketch` [1] and `GKArray` [2].
-Both sketches are mergeable, meaning that multiple sketches from distributed systems can be combined in a central node.
+This repo contains Java implementations of the distributed quantile sketch algorithm `DDSketch` [1].
+DDSketch is mergeable, meaning that multiple sketches from distributed systems can be combined in a central node.

 # Quick start guide